+SECTION R103

-SECTION R103 CONSTRUCTION DOCUMENTS
+CONSTRUCTION DOCUMENTS

 R103.1 General.
-Where required, Cconstruction documents, technical reports and other supporting data shall be submitted in one or more sets with each application for a permit.
-The construction doce-uments and technical reports shall be prepared by a registered design professional where required by the statutes of the jurisdiction in which the project is to be constructed.
-Where special conditions exist, the code_officialcode_official or other authority having jurisdiction is authorized to require necessary construction documents to be prepared by a registered design professional.
+Where required, construction documents, technical reports and other supporting data shall be submitted in one or more sets with each application for a permit.
+The construction documents and technical reports shall be prepared by a registered design professional where required by the statutes of the jurisdiction in which the project is to be constructed.
+Where special conditions exist, the code official or other authority having jurisdiction, where one exists, is authorized to require necessary construction documents to be prepared by a registered design professional.

-Exception: The code official code official or other authority having jurisdiction is authorized to waive the requirements for construction documents or other supporting data if the code official code official or other authority having jurisdiction determines they are not neces- sary to confirm compliance with this code.
+Exception: The code official or other authority having jurisdiction uthority having jurisdiction, where one exists, is authorized to waive the requirements for construction documents or other supporting data if the code official or other authority having jurisdictionauthority having jurisdiction, where one exists, determines they are not necessary to confirm compliance with this code.

 R103.2 Information on construction documents.
-Where required, cConstruc-tion documents shall be drawn to scale upon suitable mate-rial.
-Electronic media documents are permitted to be submitted where approved by the code official code official or other authority having jurisdiction.
-Construction documents shall be of sufficient clarity to indicate the loca- tion, nature and extent of the work proposed, and show in suf- ficient detail pertinent data and features of the building, systems and equipment as herein governed.
+Where required, construction documents shall be drawn to scale upon suitable material.
+Electronic media documents are permitted to be submitted where approved by the code official or other authority having jurisdictionauthority having jurisdiction authority having jurisdiction, where one exists.
+Construction documents shall be of sufficient clarity to indicate the location, nature and extent of the work proposed, and show in sufficient detail pertinent data and features of the building, systems and equipment as herein governed.
 Details shall include, but are not limited to, the following as applicable:

-- 1. Insulation materials and their R-values. - Fenestration U-factors and solar heat gain coefficients (SHGC). - 3.
+- 1. Insulation materials and their R-values. - 2.
+Fenestration U-factors and solar heat gain coefficients (SHGC). - 3.
 Area-weighted U-factor and solar heat gain coefficients (SHGC) calculations. - 4.
-Mechanical system design criteria. - 5.
-Mechanical -and service water-heating system and equipment types, sizes and efficiencies. - 6.
+Mechanical system design criteria. - Mechanical and service water-heating system and equipment types, sizes and efficiencies. - 6.
 Equipment and system controls. - 7.
 Duct sealing, duct and pipe insulation and location. - 8.
 Air sealing details.